FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/queryrules.md

 ![Query Request Match - Response](../../../assets/images/request-match-rules/addingquerymatchruleresponse.png)

-In the response section, the status code is a `200` and we added a body.
+In the response section, the status code is a `200`.

 Click "Save" to save the scenario and return to the Scenario Overview page.